kuznetckiy/Geoscan_Lite_eng/catapult.rst

 .. attention:: Before each start of the UAV make sure that the carriage slides on the rails without clinging to the joints of parts of the launcher.

-9) Move the carriage down until it locks into the lock.
+9) Move the carriage down until it locks in the lock.
 10) Insert the safety pin into the starting mechanism.

 .. figure:: _static/_images/catapult8.png